klemzy/Android-Universal-Image-Loader/README.md

 6. For disc cache configuration (`ImageLoaderConfiguration.discCache(...)`) you can use already prepared implementations:
  * `UnlimitedDiscCache` (The fastest cache, doesn't limit cache size) - **Used by default**
  * `LimitedAgeDiscCache` (Size-unlimited cache with limited files' lifetime.
 If age of cached file exceeds defined limit then it will be deleted from cache.)
- * `LruDiskCache` (Least recently used bitmap is deleted when cache size limit is exceeded) **NOTE:** UnlimitedDiscCache is 30%-faster than other limited disc cache implementations.
+ * `LruDiscCache` (Least recently used bitmap is deleted when cache size limit is exceeded) **NOTE:** UnlimitedDiscCache is 30%-faster than other limited disc cache implementations.

 7. To display bitmap (`DisplayImageOptions.displayer(...)`) you can use already prepared implementations: